-Therefore, we should dive into the pros and cons of calisthenics so that you know exactly what to expect in terms of advantages and disadvantages.
+Therefore, we should dive into the pros and cons of calisthenics so that you know exactly what to expect in terms of not only benefits, but shortcomings too.

-A decent calisthenics workout routine needs close to no equipment.
+You can have a decent calisthenics workout routine with close to no equipment.

-However, if that is not an option, you can get away with the bare minimum:
+However, we don't live in an idea world, so you can get away with the minimum:

-...because you will need the parallel bars for dips.
+As a beginner, you must have parallel bars for dips.

 A lot of people stop going to the gym because they grow bored with it.

-That is how we've felt at some point in our fitness journey too.
+That is how we've felt at some point.